christianalfoni/christianalfoni.github.io/_posts/2014-09-08-jquery-as-a-framework-could-that-work.md

 {% highlight javascript %}
 var $$ = require('jframework');
 var actions = require('actions');
-module.exports = $$.state(function (flush) {
+module.exports = $$.state(function () {
   var todos = [];

   this.addTodo = function (todo) {
     todo.id = $$.generateId();
     todos.push(todo);
-    flush();
+    this.flush();
   };

   this.listenTo(actions.addTodo, this.addTodo);
-  this.exports({
+  this.exports = {
     getTodos: function () {
       return todos;
     }
-  });
+  };
 });
 {% endhighlight %}
 So there are a few things happening here.
-First of all there is a flush function passed to the state callback.
-When called it will notify all listening components about a change in that specific state.
-We also see a variable `todos` declared.
+We declear a variable `todos`.
 It is a good convention to declare variables for state values and point to the state itself with `this` to create methods mutating those values, like our `addTodo` method.
 We also see that we listen to the `addTodo` action, triggering the `addTodo` method in the state context.
-We also call an `exports` method.
-This method takes an object with methods that will be available when pointing to the state from your components.
-You might notice that the syntax here looks a lot like a component.
-That is no coinsidence.
-Lets look at some more code:
+We also define an `exports` object.
+This object will be available when pointing to the state from your components.
+You might also have noticed `this.flush()`.
+This is the state notifying any component listening about a change.
 {% highlight javascript %}
 var $$ = require('jframework');
 var actions = require('actions');
 var AppState = require('./AppState.js');
-module.exports = $$.component(function (template) {
+module.exports = $$.component(function () {

   /* METHODS */
   this.addTodo = function (todo) {